tnyeanderson/zet/20250802145648/README.md

 # Klipsch ProMedia 2.1 control pod cable repair

-The Klipsch ProMedia 2.1 control pod has cables that are not easily replaceable by the user because they are wired directly into the PCB using wire-to-boardi (WTB) connectors.
+The Klipsch ProMedia 2.1 control pod has cables that are not easily replaceable by the user because they are wired directly into the PCB using wire-to-board (WTB) connectors.
 This includes a standard 3.5mm aux cable and an RS232 cable that they use to communicate with the subwoofer's control panel.